...

 Want a survey?

-Request a survey online in less than two minutes by simply uploading a photograph and providing a few brief details.
+If you already know you have an invasive plant problem, you can request a survey online in less than two minutes by providing a few brief details.
 A member of the team will swiftly come back to you with further information and our availability.

 Need quick plant identification?

-There’s no need to wait for a survey.
-Simply upload an image to our identification form and one of our invasive plant experts will take a look and let you know, free of charge.
+Simply upload a few images of your problem plant to our identification form and one of our invasive plant experts will take a look and let you know, free of charge what you are dealing with.
+We’ll also be there to help with next steps where necessary.

 Contact our team of experts today